"Ahoy the Whale" (1977)

 “This is it, this is it!”
 Josh Brusharbor howled.
 “This is the cap-stone!
 This is the critical piece!
 Everything now falls into place with the rush of ten thousand avalanches.”
 “Give me that, Josh, you oaf,” Mose ordered.
 “You couldn’t understand it in a week of study, and you’ve looked at none of it except the covering sheet.”
 “I couldn’t understand it in a week of study, no, but I see it all in one blinding flash,” Josh gushed.
 “I understand everything now.”
 “Give me that, Josh.
 Then go to the infirmary.
 You’re sick.”

-“Ahoy the Whale” is an unpublished Lafferty story included in The Man Who Talled Tales.
-The Launchers Institute is a center of scientific thought, where brilliant minds work under a clarified ceiling and north wall.
-One day, Vida Crossways notices something strange.
+The folks at The Launchers Institute are real knowers.
+The Institute is a hub of scientific thought, where brilliant minds work under a clarified ceiling and north wall.
+One day, one of these eggheads, Vida Crossways (there is an apocalyptic name), notices something strange.
 “There’s a whale in the sky,” she says.
-Our main character, Mose Gora, a senior scientist at the Institute, replies that he knows—he signed a permit for it.
-Then he dismisses both Vida’s call and the whale itself.
+Mose Gora, who will be out main character, is a senior scientist at the Institute.
+He says he knows; he signed a permit for it.
+Then he dismisses both Vida’s call and the sky whale itself.
 Gora sees such events as childish protests.
 “Do we not still have the regulation that all revolutions must be held between 7:00 and 8:00 in the morning?” he says.
 “They should be out of the way before the first period begins.”

 Hovering in the sky, the whale effigy is both beautiful and menacing.
 It lurches in the wind, opens its jaws at something unseen, and drips “several liters of what looked like blood.”
-Gora remarks, “It does look beautifully whaleish and outrageous there in the bluest sky.”
+Mose remarks, “It does look beautifully whaleish and outrageous there in the bluest sky.”

 As the senior scientists discuss what to do, Joshua Brusharbor enters.
 He’s a Scientific Intern of the lowest class, usually tasked with sweeping the floors.
 But he has a eureka moment while reading a paper about the Coaxiliary Code.
 “This is it, this is it!
 This is the capstone!
 This is the critical piece!” he cries.
 He sees the Grand Picture in a sudden flash—total understanding.
 Rushing from the room, “bleeding words from his mouth,” Joshua shouts the slogan, “Ahoy the Whale!
 Wake the world and tell the people!”

 The scientists ignore him, but within minutes, there is a global coup.
 The world is “submerged . . . in record time.”
 And with this new world comes a new language.
 The followers of the movement are called nufters (new illuminated people), and dissenters are threatened with being quaguled.
 Titles appear quickly.
-There are MOGS (Masters Of The Great Synthesis) and DOGS (Doctors Of The Great Synthesis).
+There are MOGS (Masters Of The Great Synthesis) and DOGS (Doctors Of The Great Synthesis) (Apocalypse 20:7-9).
 The Whale revolution is part tent revival, part pop fad, and it even has an anthem: the “Mandatory Boogie.”

 Former intern and janitor Joshua Brusharbor is now Duke Joshua, the leader of the new world order.
 Mose Gora refuses to join, so Whale followers come to take his desk, saying, “We are taking your desk to have it bronzed.”
 Joshua confronts Gora and tells him he will be given a “Moses Grave,” a resting place on the border “just before one comes to the promised land” of the grand synthesis.
 The point is clear: Gora’s ideas helped build the Whale movement, but he himself is no longer needed.
 “You did give us all the eloquent idea of the 'Big Picture,'” Joshua says, “but you didn’t understand how it should be used to organize the world and put it to work.”